Criuchi/CristiansBookStore/CristiansBookStore/README.txt

 5:07
 Created the migration AddCoverTypeToDb succesfully and updated the database with no errors found.
 Moving on to the next step of the assignment...

+5:28
+Created the CoverTypeController.cs and modified the code with the same structure as the CategoryController.cs while replacing all the content related to categories with CoverType instead...